 He worked at Design and Production, Incorporated, Lorton VA for 33 years.
-(A Firm that Design, builds and install Museum Exhibits Worldwide) He is an experienced Artist with a demonstrated history of working in the Exhibit Design industry.
-He is skilled in Photography, Graphics Production, Adobe Creative Suite, Flexisign Pro, on PC and Mac.
-He was Assistant Art Director for over 18 years and Art Director for 4 years.
+(A Firm that Design, builds and install Museum Exhibits Worldwide) He is skilled in Photography, Graphics Production, Adobe Creative Suite, Flexisign Pro, on Pc and Mac.
+He was Assistant Art Director for over 18 years and Art Director for 4 years

 May 17, 2019